JamesHennessy18/SoftwareQualityHandbook/SoftwareQualityHandbook.md

 - Tracking errors and spotting early bugs is the main objective of Code Review, which also aims to maintain the cleanest source code possible.
 - This process is an essential part of the DevOps cycle and is usually conducted before the QA testing.

+- Code reviews are important to ensure security.
+- Code reviews are approved by the teams and keeps the code consistent moving forward.
+- Pre-release corrections are necessary and are accomplished through code reviews.

 ![CodeReviewsImage](pics/codeReviewsImage.jpg)

 **Why should you always Code Review?**

 - Lets look at some of the advantages of Code Review:
 - Early detection of bugs: Reviewing code aids detecting bugs early in the application development process.
 During the software development process, it is also cheaper to rectify issues in th earlier stages.
 As a result, code review decreases the overall cost of the software development process.
-- Promotes agile development: Agile tesing requires on-time, high quality service delivery.
+- Promotes agile development: Agile testing requires on-time, high quality service delivery.
 Implementing the code review stage will assist in creating a high-quality product that is free of serious errors and complies with industry standards.
 - Tutoring Newbies: If a junior developer has written the software development code, the senior managers should ultimately spend some time reviewing it and providing constructive feedback.
 The new employee will thus be familiar with the company's standards.
 - Team building Activity: The code reviewing activity and feedback session are carried out by sharing information between the senior and junior employees.
 Employees can learn about their strenghts, areas for improvement etc. through the exchange of constructive criticism in this manner.